penguintutor/neopixel-gui/docs/userguide.md

 | 1m extra LEDs  | 60          |
 | 5m             | 150         |

-Multiple segments can be daisy chained together as long as you have sufficient power (and beware of voltage drop across longer distance runs).
+Multiple segments can be daisy chained together as long as you have sufficient power.
+You should also beware of voltage drop across longer distance runs which can result in LEDs showing a yellow colour.
+It may be possible to fix this by running additional power cables to other points in the chain or by adding an additional power supply.

 ## GUI application